awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-sources.md

 The type of node filter path for this rule\.
 You can choose the following option:
 + `OpcUaRootPath` – The gateway evaluates this node filter path against the root of the OPC\-UA path hierarchy\.
 `rootPath`
 The node filter path to evaluate against the root of the OPC\-UA path hierarchy\.
+This path must start with `/`\.
 `measurementDataStreamPrefix`
 A string to prepend to all data streams from the source\.
 The gateway adds this prefix to all data streams from this source\.
 Use a data stream prefix to distinguish between data streams that have the same name from different sources\.
 Each data stream should have a unique name within your account\.